-Reference letters are not a thing of the past, and you may on occasion find that you need to request a written reference letter to keep on file.
+Reference letters are not a thing of the past.
+On occasion, you may even need to request a written reference letter to keep on file.
 While this is not common practise, at some stage in your career it is bound to happen.

 As a hiring manager, recruiter, or HR team, completing reference checks by phone is second nature.
 You know what to ask and how to probe deeper.
 You’ve locked down your listening skills, and you know not to make assumptions about what a reference will say in advance.
 However, a reference letter is an entirely different situation.

-Emails tend to be perfectly crafted and can be utterly polite to the point of being deprived of character.
-They can allow references too long to think about their answers and you often don’t get a straightforward reply.
-As long as you keep this in mind, you can make a request for written references that will still allow you the level of insight that a telephone reference would have provided.
+Reference letters tend to be perfectly crafted and can be utterly polite to the point of being deprived of character.
+They can allow references too long to think about their answers, and you often don’t get a straightforward reply.
+As long as you keep this in mind, you can request written references that allow the same level of insight that a telephone reference provides.

-The reference needs to know that a written reference letter request will be coming to them by email or mail, and when they can expect it.
-Make sure they are aware of a deadline to get the reference letter back to you by.
-This is to ensure that you receive the letter in a timely manner.
+Make sure they know it is coming and when to expect it.
+More importantly, they are aware of the deadline to get the reference letter back to you.
+This will ensure you receive the reference letter in a timely manner.

-Though we don’t advise it, should you decide to send a request by post, don’t forget to include the date the letter was sent, and your return postal address.
+If you send a request by post, don’t forget to include the date the letter was sent and your return postal address.
 Just remember there is no guarantee your letter will get there or back.
 So think twice before trusting any unreliable postal services.

 Finally, make sure to state why you are looking for a reference letter.
-Providing the “why” allows the reference to make sure they are giving you information in the right context.
+Providing the “why” allows the reference to ensure the information they give you is in the right context.

 RE: Reference for Jane Smith

 Jane Smith has applied for a position with ABC Company as a Project Engineer.
 She has listed you as a reference for the time she worked at DEF Company.
 We are interested in getting more details about her time working with you.
 We would appreciate if you can answer the following questions to the best of your ability.
 The information you provide will help us decide whether we would like to hire her.